opreaioan/BuildWise/README.md

 │── .env             # Environment variables
 │── package.json     # Dependencies and scripts
 └── README.md        # Project documentation

 License

 This project is licensed under the MIT License.
 See the LICENSE file for details.

-Contributing
-Feel free to fork this repository, submit issues, or create pull requests for enhancements.
-Contributions are welcome!

 Replace the GitHub URL with your repository link, and let me know if you'd like me to add more details or specific instructions.